comtrya/comtrya/README.md

 ### Async DAG

-We're using [petgraph]() to build out the graph, but we're not travesing it in a way that will allow us to concurrently execute manifests at the same depth.
+We're using [petgraph](https://github.com/petgraph/petgraph) to build out the graph, but we're not travesing it in a way that will allow us to concurrently execute manifests at the same depth.
 This is something I wish to sort out pretty soon.

 ### Config

-The example [./dotfiles](./dotfiles) directory contains a [comtrya.yaml](./dotfiles/comtrya.yaml) file that should / will allow you to configure default providers, add contexts / variables, and specify the manifests directory.
-This doesn't exist yet :)
+TODO: Allow manifest directory and variables to be configured in a `Comtrya.yaml` file.

 ### Package Provider Enhancements